mariochampion/gitmynotes/README.md

                         [int] Maximum number of notes to process.

   --restore-notes RESTORE_NOTES, --restorenotes RESTORE_NOTES, --restore RESTORE_NOTES
                         [str] Options: 'empty' or 'always' or 'never'.
                         Determines when to move  notes from '<folder>___GitMyNotes' back to their original source folder.
-                        The option 'empty' will not restore notes until notecount is 0 in source folder, while 'always' will restore at the end of each GitMyNotes run.
+                        Set 'empty' to restore when notecount is 0 in source folder, Set 'always' to restore at the end of each GitMyNotes run.
-                        Set to 'never' to never move notes back to source folder.
+                        Set to 'never' to, well, never move notes back to source folder.
                         (default: 'empty')

   --print PRINT, --print-level PRINT